opus1993/pubrepo/content/post/BuiltToExecute/index.md

 A machine learning development lifecycle and the path to production are connected, on infrastructure.
 While building a better machine learning team, leaders will eventually find that people with deeper technical skills are needed.

-I am going to go out on a limb and suggest that in 2020 the MLOps software umbrella is largely a buzzword sales pitch.
+I am going to go out on a limb and suggest that as of 2020 MLOps software is still largely a buzzword sales pitch.
 The professional Machine Learning Architect and the Machine Learning scientist have unique skills to stand up projects properly.
 Working closely together, both have a complete view of what it takes to build, deploy, and maintain ML models.
 The Principal Machine Learning scientist defines the infrastructure requirements.
 The Machine Learning Architect creates the architecture to support those requirements.

 Machine learning products never exist in a vacuum with many points of integration into the business.
 The machine learning architecture encompasses development, production and user environments.
 Integration extends to usability.
 Many requirements from outside of the machine learning environment must be supported.